Pharma

 Isabelle Gennart is a biologist by training.
 She earned her PhD in 2018 at the University of Namur (Belgium), where she focussed on cancer development mechanisms using viral-induced lymphoma models in avian species.
 Since then, she has had experience with various CAR-T development and clinical manufacturing projects working as a QC specialist at Catalent.
 She joined Celyad Oncology in 2020 within the R&D team to setup new analytical tools to support innovative CAR-T cells product development and characterisation.

-Request the 4th Gene and Cell Therapy: Quality Developments, Manufacturing & Commercialization Summit brochure and find out the latest topics and ideas that will be shared.
+Request the 4th Gene and Cell Therapy: Quality Developments, Manufacturing & Commercialization Summit recording and find out the latest topics and ideas that were shared during the event.

 Please fill in your e-mail address below and we will process your request in a moment.